denisyukphp/throttler/docs/index.md

 $serialized = serialize($strategy);
 ```

-The serialization result will return an instance of SmoothWeightedRoundRobinStrategy with the actual weights for the nodes.
+The serialization result will return an instance of SmoothWeightedRoundRobinStrategy with the actual weights for the nodes:

 ```php
 /** @var SmoothWeightedRoundRobinStrategy $strategy */